jessy-p/wp-ai-product-finder/README.md

 ### Semantic Search and Vector Databases

 **Traditional keyword search** looks for exact word matches.
-If you search for "cozy winter clothes," it only finds products with those exact words in the title or description.
+If you search for "cozy winter clothes" it only finds products with those exact words in the title or description.

 **Semantic search** understands meaning and context.
 It knows that "cozy" relates to "warm," "comfortable," and "soft," and that "winter clothes" includes hoodies, sweaters, and jackets - even if those exact words aren't in the product name.

 **Vector databases** make this possible by converting text into mathematical representations called embeddings.
-Each product description becomes a list of 1,024 numbers that capture its semantic meaning.
+Each product description becomes a list of numbers that capture its semantic meaning.
 Similar products have similar number patterns, allowing the database to find related items based on meaning rather than just keywords.

 **Pinecone** is a cloud-based vector database where we can upload our product catalog and get instant semantic search capabilities.
-Each product's name, description, and attributes are processed through an embedding model and converted into a 1024-dimensional vector that captures its semantic meaning, then stored in Pinecone for fast similarity search.
+Each product's name, description, and attributes are processed through an embedding model and converted into a n-dimensional vector that captures its semantic meaning, then stored in Pinecone for fast similarity search.

 **Setup Process:** A Python script was used to read the WooCommerce CSV file.
 Each product was processed through Pinecone's `llama-text-embed-v2` embedding model to generate 1024-dimensional vectors.
 The vectors are then uploaded to Pinecone along with product data (name, description, price, categories, attributes etc.).
 The index `woocommerce-products` is configured for cosine similarity search to find semantically related products.